MilanNz/BlueJayFramework/README.md

 # BlueJayFramework

 BlueJay Framework is an open source java based framework.
-It is built on top of Undertow embedded web server.
+It is built on top of Undertow / Tomcat embedded web server.
 BlueJay application is stand-alone java application and can be started using java -jar.

 It is developed for fun, every contribution is welcome.